bethgelab/model-vs-human/README.md

 ## :credit_card: Credit

+Psychophysical data were collected by us in the vision laboratory of the [Wichmannlab](http://www.wichmannlab.org).

-We collected psychophysical data ourselves, but we used existing image dataset sources.
+While the psychophysical data was collected ourselves, we used existing image dataset sources.
 12 datasets were obtained from [Generalisation in humans and deep neural networks](http://papers.nips.cc/paper/7982-generalisation-in-humans-and-deep-neural-networks.pdf).
-3 datasets were obtained from [ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness](https://openreview.net/forum?id=Bygh9j09KX).
-Additionally, we used 1 dataset from [Learning Robust Global Representations by Penalizing Local Predictive Power](https://arxiv.org/abs/1905.13549) (sketch images from ImageNet-Sketch) and 1 dataset from [ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness](https://openreview.net/forum?id=Bygh9j09KX) (stylized images from Stylized-ImageNet).
+4 datasets were obtained from [ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness](https://openreview.net/forum?id=Bygh9j09KX).
+Additionally, we used 1 dataset from [Learning Robust Global Representations by Penalizing Local Predictive Power](https://arxiv.org/abs/1905.13549) (sketch images from ImageNet-Sketch).

 We thank all model authors and repository maintainers for providing the models described above.